nonoMain/keeper/README.md

 Usage
 ```
 Usage: keeper.sh [options]
--h, --help           show this help message
 -b, --backup         backup option [requires -t]
 -r, --restore        restore option [requires -f]
 -f, --from <path>    in case of restore, specify the backup file
                      in case of backup its optional, specify the directory to start from [default=\$PWD]
 -t, --to <path>      in case of backup, specify the name of the backup file
                      in case of restore its optional, specify the directory to restore to [default=\$PWD]
+-h, --help           show this help message
+--profiles           show the available profiles
 Optional:
+--profile <profile>  backup profile (what files to backup), default is 'default'
 --no-confirm         don't ask for confirmation before executing the backup/restore
+--no-color           don't use colors in output
 --preview            preview the information about the backup/restore
---profile <profile>  backup profile (what files to backup), default is 'default'
+-m, --message <msg>  in case of backup, the message to be added to the backup file (to be previewed)

+** Note: you cannot combine options as one argument (e.g. -r + -r -rm) **
 ```

 # What can be backed up?